-Apart from China, Darjeeling and Sri Lanka also have very limited production of white tea of lower quality.
-As such the overall supply of white tea in the world is scarcer then some other teas.
+Apart from China, Darjeeling and Sri Lanka also have limited production of white tea of lower quality.
+As such the overall supply of premium white tea in the world is scarcer than many other teas.

-The original white tea was made of leaves from of particular tea plant called ‘Fu Ding big white tea’ (a special sub-type of the tea plant Camilla Sinensis - which is what all teas are made of).
-One of the characteristics of these plants is that the leaves are big, strong and bold with full and elegant needle like tips (un-opened leaves).
-When young, these leaves are covered by thick white fur.
+The Fujian white teas are made of leaves harvested from a particular tea plant specie called ‘Fu Ding Big White Fur’(福鼎大白毫), a special sub-specie of the Camilla Sinensis that has been carefully selected and cultivated over a long history to produce the premium Fujian white tea.
+One of the characteristics of these plants is that the leaves are big, strong and full with elegant needle shape tip leaves covered with the white fur.

-The second or third leaves drown the branch of the needle tip from the ‘Fu Ding big white tea’ plant are also used for manufacturing white teas.
+The second and third leaves drown the branch of the tea plants are also used for manufacturing white teas.
 These are known as white peony and ‘Tribute tea’ / ‘Eyebrow tea’ respectively.
-These teas form a hierarchy of quality in the white tea family: Silver Needle -> white Peony -> Shou Mei or ‘Tribute tea’ or ‘Eyebrow tea’.
+The white teas thus form a quality hierarchy in the sequence of: Silver Needle -> white Peony -> Shou Mei or ‘Tribute tea’ or ‘Eyebrow tea’.

 White tea is one of the least processed teas.
-They are made by a relatively simple tea making process of picking tender young leaves, allowing these to "wither" in natural air, then sun dried.
-Unlike many other Chinese teas, the dry leaves largely preserve the original shapes of the tea leaves and abundant nutrients.
+They are made by a relatively simple process of picking, withering and drying.
+The dry leaves largely preserve the shapes of the fresh leaves.